YakshithaM/Lovelocal/README.md

 # Lovelocal
 Solution for interview assignment questions of Lovelocal company.
 ## Easy
-#### Given a string s consisting of words and spaces,return the length of the last word in the string.
-A word is a maximal
-substring consisting of non-space characters only.
+#### Given a string s consisting of words and spaces,return the length of the last word in the string.A word is a maximal substring consisting of non-space characters only.
 Explanation:-
 The function length_of_last_word takes a string s as input.
 It uses the split method to break the string into a list of words, using spaces as separators.